tha-santacruz/PyTorch_Transformer/README.md

 Entries are then split in training, validation and testing examples using the number of examples in the dataset and the amount of validation and testing examples provided by the user.
 By default, all entries are accessible through the ```getitem``` method. the ```use_set``` method allows to swap between sets ```all```, ```train```, ```val```, ```test```.

-The usage if the dataset class is as follows
+The usage of the dataset class is as follows
 ```python
 from dataset import OpusTranslationDataset
 from torch.utils.data import DataLoader